Dashakumaracharita: II

 The men are dispatched together by the King for a Digvijaya (world conquest).
-Prince Rajavahan comes across a Matanga Brahmana.
+Prince Rajavahana comes across a Matanga Brahmana.
 The latter lures him into a scheme to conquer Patala (the netherworld), and the two disappear into the earth through a chasm.
-After the scheme is accomplished (and the Brahmana marries the daughter of the King of Asuras), Rajavahan returns to earth, only to find that his friends have all scattered away.
+After the scheme is accomplished (and the Brahmana marries the daughter of the King of Asuras), Rajavahana returns to earth, only to find that his friends have all scattered away.
 Eventually, the young men will meet again and relate their adventures, which will form the body of the present work.

-Rajavahan travels to Ujjain, where he meets Somadatta.
+Rajavahana travels to Ujjain, where he meets Somadatta.
 The latter begins his narrative.

 III

 Somadatta had gone to Ujjain in search of the lost Prince, where King Mattakala has usurped King Viraketu.
 Somadatta finds a jewel near a river, and then gives it to a destitute Brahmana in charity.
 The latter has him imprisoned as a jewel thief.
 Somadatta discovers that his fellow prisoners are loyal to the minister of King Viraketu.
 They break free from the prison, raise an army and overthrow the usurper.
 The old king is restored to the throne and Somadatta marries his daughter.
-At the end of this narrative, Rajavahan and Somadatta accidentally meet Pushpodbhava and ask him to relate his adventures.
+At the end of this narrative, Rajavahana and Somadatta accidentally meet Pushpodbhava and ask him to relate his adventures.
 The latter begins his narrative.